Latvians and Baltic Germans in Corner Brook, Newfoundland: Baltic Germans in Poland and World War II

-In November 1939 the Baltic Germans were forced to leave Latvia under the terms of a German-Soviet neutrality pact (signed on August 23, 1939, by Vyacheslav Molotov and Joachim von Ribbentrop, variously called the Molotov-Ribbentrop Pact, the Hitler-Stalin Pact, or the Nazi-Soviet Pact).
+In November 1939, the Baltic Germans were forced to leave Latvia under the terms of a German-Soviet neutrality pact.
+(The pact was signed on August 23, 1939, by Vyacheslav Molotov and Joachim von Ribbentrop, variously called the Molotov–Ribbentrop Pact, the Hitler-Stalin Pact, or the Nazi-Soviet Pact).
 They were given some support by the German government, were allowed to take some belongings with them, and were resettled in the Reichsgau Wartheland (Warthegau) in Poland.
 Ethnic Germans were given German citizenship and the men were expected to serve in the war.

-The German war effort required cement and gypsum; and a group of Baltic Germans, who had gained relevant expertise in Latvia, gathered to produce these products in the Warthegau.
-Those active in this industry, the engineers, entrepreneurs and mining managers, were considered essential to the war effort; other men were conscripted into, or volunteered to join, the Wehrmacht.
+The German war effort required cement and gypsum; a group of Baltic Germans, who had gained relevant expertise in Latvia, gathered to produce these products in the Warthegau.
+Those active in this industry (the engineers, entrepreneurs and mining managers) were considered essential to the war effort; other men were conscripted into, or volunteered to join, the Wehrmacht.

 The women and essential workers set up new homes in houses that had belonged to the Nazi-evicted Polish population.
 Some women worked in offices or ran the businesses their husbands had to leave when they began service in the Wehrmacht.
 They all established what they considered normal lives, raising their children and taking care of their relatives.
 But after four years, when it became clear that Germany was losing the war, they began to plan for escape to Germany.
 The Baltic Germans greatly feared the Russian army and thought their best chance for survival was in the defeated German territories.